worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

   }
 }
 ```
-This function does a few things:
+Let's take a look at what we're doing here:

-- It creates a new array for the `gamestate` board.
+- First, our function creates a new array for the `gameState` board.
 This effectively clears the board, setting all the positions back to `null`, or empty.
 - Then it checks that there are still 2 players connected.
-If there are, it can immediately set the game status back to `PLAYING`.
-It then also chooses at random which player's turn it is to go.
-We do this randomly, so that there isn't one player getting an advantage or disadvantage by going first every time.
+If there are, it sets the game status back to `PLAYING` and chooses at random which player's turn it is to go.
+We choose the first player randomly so that there isn't one player getting an advantage by going first every time.

-If there is only one player remaining, we set the game status to `WAITING` instead, so that we listen for any new players who want to join.
+If there is only one player remaining, we set the game status to `WAITING` instead, and listen for any new players who want to join.
 We also set the `currentPlayer` to null, as we will choose which player should go once the new player has joined.

 ## Handling disconnects